esp8266/Arduino/doc/ota_updates/readme.md

 ### Application Example

-Instructions below demonstrate configuration of OTA on NodeMCU 1.0 (ESP-12E Module) board.
+Instructions below show configuration of OTA on NodeMCU 1.0 (ESP-12E Module) board.
 You can use any other board assuming that it meets [requirements](#basic-requirements) described above.
-Screen captures have been made on Windows 7 and this instruction is valid for all operating systems supported by Arduino IDE.
-Differnces are minor like for instance name of serial port on Linux and MacOS.
+This instruction is valid for all operating systems supported by Arduino IDE.
+Screen captures have been made on Windows 7 and you may see small differences (like name of serial port) if you are using Linux and MacOS.

-1. Before you begin, please make sure that you have the following installed:
+1. Before you begin, please make sure that you have the following s/w installed:
-    - Arduino IDE 1.6.7 or newer and 2.0.0 or newer version of platform package following the process described under https://github.com/esp8266/Arduino#installing-with-boards-manager
+    - Arduino IDE 1.6.7 or newer - https://www.arduino.cc/en/Main/Software
+    - esp8266/Arduino platform package 2.0.0 or newer - for instructions follow https://github.com/esp8266/Arduino#installing-with-boards-manager
-    - [Python](https://www.python.org/) 2.7 (do not install Python 3.5 that is not supported):
+    - Python 2.7 (do not install Python 3.5 that is not supported) - https://www.python.org/

         **Note:** Windows users should select “Add python.exe to Path” (see below – this option is not selected by default).